friends-of-presta/security-advisories/_posts/2023-03-13-jmspagebuilder.md

 ajax_jmspagebuilder.php hold sensitives SQL calls that can be executed with a trivial http call and exploited to forge a blind SQL injection.

+**WARNING** : This exploit is actively used to deploy webskimmer to massively stole credit cards.

 ## CVSS base metrics